bitwarden/sm-kubernetes/src/sm-operator/README.md

 1. Install an instances of BitwardenSecret.
 An example can be found in [config/samples/k8s_v1_bitwardensecret.yaml](config/samples/k8s_v1_bitwardensecret.yaml):  `kubectl apply -f -n some-namespace config/samples/k8s_v1_bitwardensecret.yaml`

+### BitwardenSecret

+Think of the BitwardenSecret object as the synchronization settings that will be used by the operator to create and synchronize a Kubernetes secret.
+This Kubernetes secret will live inside of a namespace and will be injected with the data available to a Secrets Manager service account.
+The resulting Kubernetes secret will include all secrets that a specific service account has access to.
+The sample manifest ([config/samples/k8s_v1_bitwardensecret.yaml](config/samples/k8s_v1_bitwardensecret.yaml)) gives the basic structure of the BitwardenSecret.
+The key settings that you will want to update are listed below:

+* **metadata.name**: The name of the BitwardenSecret object you are deploying
+* **spec.organizationId**: The Bitwarden organization ID you are pulling Secrets Manager data from
+* **spec.secretName**: The name of the Kubernetes secret that will be created and injected with Secrets Manager data.
+* **spec.authToken**: The name of a secret inside of the Kubernetes namespace that the BitwardenSecrets object is being deployed into that contains the Secrets Manager service account authorization token being used to access secrets.

+Secrets Manager does not guaranty unique secret names across projects, so by default secrets will be created with the Secrets Manager secret UUID used as the key.
+To make your generated secret easier to use, you can create a map of Bitwarden Secret IDs to Kubernetes secret keys.
+The generated secret will replace the Bitwarden Secret IDs with the mapped friendly name you provide.
+Below are the map settings available:

+* **bwSecretId**: This is the UUID of the secret in Secrets Manager.
+This can found using the [Bitwarden Secrets Manager CLI](https://github.com/bitwarden/sdk/releases).
+* **secretKeyName**: The resulting key inside the Kubernetes secret that replaces the UUID

+Note that the custom mapping is made available on the generated secret for informational purposes in the `k8s.bitwarden.com/custom-map` annotation.

 ### Undeploy controller

 To "UnDeploy" the controller from the cluster after testing, run: